 Step 4: Carefully fold in the whipped cream using a spoon.
 Place in a serving bowl, cover, and refrigerate for two hours.

 - The pudding must be made with a fluid cow’s milk, such as skim, 1% or whole milk.
 It cannot be made with almond milk or soymilk, as the pudding will not thicken or set correctly.

 - This fruit salad tastes best when chilled for about 2 hours before serving.

-- Part of this recipe can be made the day before.
-Prep the pudding, wash the fruit and slice the strawberries.
+- To prep the day before: Prep the pudding, wash the fruit and slice the strawberries.
 Wait to add the fruit and slice the bananas until the day that it will be served.

 Cheesecake Fruit Salad